bkryza/clang-uml/docs/sequence_diagrams.md

          function: "clanguml::t20034::A::a2()"]
 ```

-To find the exact function signature which, can be used as a `from` location,
+To find the exact function signature, which can be used as a `from` location,
-run `clang-uml` as follows:
+run `clang-uml` as follows (assuming the function of interest is called `main`):

 ```bash
 clang-uml --print-from -n main_sequence | grep main